 Does Arizona have hot springs? – My friend asked me.
 Yes! – I answered – There are some natural hot springs in Arizona!

-How to get there and when to go?
+How to get to Arizona Hot Springs and when to go?

-To get to this fantastic slot canyon hot springs in Arizona first, you must drive to the parking lot then hike for at least an hour.
-We provide you more details below.
+Arizona (Ringbolt) Hot Springs, also known as Ringbolt Hot Springs or Arizona Hot Springs, is located near Hoover Dam, Arizona.
+They are located in the Lake Mead National Recreation Area, only 40 minutes south of Las Vegas.
+To get to this fantastic slot canyon hot springs in Arizona, you must drive to the parking lot and then hike for at least an hour and half.
+We provide you with more details below.

 How far is Arizona Hot Springs from Las Vegas?